menandmice/micetro_docs/guides/user-manual/ipam.rst

 1. Locate the IP Address Range you want to remove and right-click on it.

-2. From the shortcut menu, select Delete.
+2. From the shortcut menu, select :guilabel:`Delete`.
 A dialog prompts you to confirm your decision to delete this range

-3. Click OK to delete the range, or Cancel to leave it.
+3. Click :guilabel:`OK` to delete the range, or Cancel to leave it.

 IP Address List
 ---------------

 To view a list of host entries in a particular range, double-click on the IP Address Range.
-This opens the IP Address List tab where you can view and edit the properties of individual IP Address entries.
+This opens the :guilabel:`IP Address List` tab where you can view and edit the properties of individual IP Address entries.

 .. image:: ../../images/console-ipam-ip-list.png
   :width: 70%
   :align: center

-* The Show unassigned addresses checkbox lets you choose whether you want to see all IP Addresses in the range or whether you only want to show IP Addresses that are assigned.
+* The :guilabel:`Show unassigned addresses` checkbox lets you choose whether you want to see all IP Addresses in the range or whether you only want to show IP Addresses that are assigned.

-* The PTR Status column shows the status of the Address (A) record and Pointer (PTR) record mappings.
+* The :guilabel:`PTR Status` column shows the status of the Address (A) record and Pointer (PTR) record mappings.
 This column can have three values:

-  Empty.
+  Empty
     The status is empty if there are no DNS records for the host.
 It is also empty if a PTR record exists where the domain in the data section of the PTR record is not managed by the system.

-  OK.
+  OK
     If there is a match between the A and the corresponding PTR record(s) the status is listed as OK.

-  Verify.
+  Verify
     If there is not a match between the A and the PTR records for the host, the status is listed as Verify.
 The most common reasons are:

       * There is an A record but the PTR record is missing.

       * There is a PTR record but the A record is missing.

       * The data section in the PTR record does not correspond to the name of the A record.

 When the PTR Status for a host entry shows Verify, you can open the IP Address dialog box for the host to see more detailed information on which DNS host entry is generating this status message.

 .. note::
-  When working with large IP Address ranges (ranges that contain more than 4096 IP Addresses) the Show unassigned addresses will no longer be available and the IP Address List window will only display assigned IP Addresses.
+  When working with large IP Address ranges (ranges that contain more than 4096 IP Addresses) the :guilabel:`Show unassigned addresses` will no longer be available and the IP Address List window will only display assigned IP Addresses.

 .. _ip-address-dialog: